5th Cell: Overview

 In early 2021, 5th Cell started teasing their comeback with a new game, which was later announced as a free-to-play early access title on Steam titled Castlehold, released March 3, 2021.
-As of 2025, the game has seen no updates since April 21, 2021, and is still classified as early access.
+As of 2026, the game has seen no updates since April 21, 2021, and is still classified as early access.

+In July 2026, 5th Cell announced their next game, Broke Wizards, a multiplayer party game, set to release on Steam and the Epic Games Store in 2026.